giulong/spectrum/README.md

 > 💡 Tip<br/>
 > By default, logs are generated using a colored pattern.
 In case the console you use doesn't support it (if you see weird characters at the beginning of each line),
-> you should deactivate colors by setting the `spectrum.log.colors` system properties to `false`.
+> you should deactivate colors by running with `-Dspectrum.log.colors=false`.

 ## Html report